-The lakes, rivers, reservoirs, canals and small trout streams have a large numbers of species, allowing all types of fishing.
+The lakes, rivers, reservoirs, canals and small trout streams have large numbers of species, allowing all types of fishing.

-Underneath the water’s surface you’ll be able to catch Pike, Zander, Bream, Perch, Tench, Carp; and on the Saône, you will even find Wels Catfish “Silurus Glanis”.
+Underneath the water’s surface, you’ll be able to catch Pike, Zander, Bream, Perch, Tench, Carp; and on the Saône, you will even find Wels Catfish “Silurus Glanis”.

-On the faster flowing rivers, there are Trout and Aspe.
+On the faster-flowing rivers, there are Trout and Aspe.

-Obtaining a permit is very simple and can be purchased in many bars, newsagents etc. The French law concerning fishing is based on a federal system, the license you buy will give you the right to fish in specific zonez and on certain waters.
+Obtaining a permit is very simple and can be purchased in many bars, newsagents etc. The French law concerning fishing is based on a federal system, the license you buy will give you the right to fish in specific zones and on certain waters.

 Anglers fishing on the reservoir

-Fishing on the canal is a calm affair, many fisherman use a simple rod, float and a fixed line, with no reel.
+Fishing on the canal is a calm affair, many fisherman use a simple rod, float and a fixed-line, with no reel.
 However, much skill is required to land large fish with such techniques.
 Ledgering is a recent practice in the area, but some fish for the heavy carp using sweetcorn or small potatoes.
 Spinning is used for the perch, pike and sander.
 Live bait is also used for the pike and sander.
 You can obtain maggots (‘asticot’ or ‘tima’), worms and minnows from nearby shops.